Psalter of Bonne de Luxembourg: Description

-The illustrations are characterised by unusually skilled handling of line, silhouette, and the realistic modeling of the figures.
+The illustrations are characterised by unusually skilled handling of line, silhouette, and the realistic modelling of the figures.
 It begins ordinarily enough with a calendar showing traditional scenes of farm labourers and zodiac signs.
 The main body of the book consists of illustrations of the Psalms.
-The final pages include unusual miniatures illustrating prayers, including folio 315, a representation of Divine Love Enthroned.
-The choice of iconographical elements and themes are unusually dark, specific, and thought to have originated by request from Jutta, who died thereafter.
+The final pages contain unusual miniatures illustrating prayers, including folio 315, a representation of Divine Love Enthroned.
+The iconographical elements and themes are unusually dark, specific, and thought to have originated at the request of Jutta, who died thereafter.

-A crucifixion scene shows two kneeling figures before the crucified Christ.
+A crucifixion scene shows two figures kneeling before the crucified Christ.
 He lays his hands directly on His wounds, described in the accompanying text.
-In this way he is depicted as a self-sacrificing God, and is painted in a very naturalistic, human manner.
-It is on this basis dated to just before her death in 1349, a period when the Black Death was beginning to ravage Europe.
+In this way, he is depicted as a self-sacrificing God and is painted in a very naturalistic, human manner.
+The Psalter is thus dated to just before her death in 1349, a period when the Black Death was beginning to spread across Europe.
 The passages in the manuscript depict the suffering caused by this new plague, and have been described as of "incredible intensity".
-The most acclaimed two leaves illustrate the Two Fools and the Three Living and the Three Dead, an allegory of transience and reminder to the viewer of their mortality.
+The most acclaimed two leaves illustrate the Two Fools and the Three Living and the Three Dead, an allegory of transience and a reminder to the viewer of their mortality.
 This double miniature is one of the first such allegories to appear in northern European art, and seems influenced by the French poets Baudouin de Condé and Nicolas de Margival.
 The first page depicts three young courtiers who happen across a cemetery, to find three corpses at varying degrees of decomposition.
 The dead mock the young men's superficial outlook, and in what was to become a classic motif of Memento mori, the accompanying text urges reflection by asking "What you are, we once were; what we are, you will be."